fruitsnax/Collagifier/README.md

-Change n to equal number of photos (named 1.jpg, 2.jpg..... and in same folder) Change block to desired block size (size of each pasted image. smaller than 100 isnt great) change origh and origw to equal 10x photo dimensions
+Change n to equal number of photos (named 1.jpg, 2.jpg..... and in same folder) Change block to desired block size (size of each pasted image. smaller than 100 isnt great) Change origh and origw to equal 10x photo dimensions, decrease if it takes too long on your CPU

+Have fun!!